EstelleGvl/Around-the-World/_posts/2024-01-13-puertorico.md

 ###  Reserva Natural Cueva del Indio
 Before going back to San Juan, we decided to go to the eserva Natural Cueva del Indio, which we were not able to visit on our first day.
 It features ancient petroglyphs, caves and coastal views and it is STUNNING!

 The access can be a bit tricky, but is absolutely worth it!
+The GPS took us to a large parking with signs announcing the Reserve.
+It seems to be legitimate but it is actually a scam: a local resident asks you for money (10$ per person, as of January 2024) to park and access the Reserve.
+Instead, check our pro-tips below for where to park and how to access the Reserve.

+Make sure you don't skip this as it is really a natural marvel.

 <video controls width="100%">
   <source src="https://github.com/EstelleGvl/Around-the-World/raw/main/assets/img/puertorico/PXL_20240112_181130183.TS.mp4" type="video/mp4" />